-Our group is comprised of ordinary citizens, citizen-scientists and scientists who share a strong environmental ethic and a love for frogs.
-It does not matter if you are a beginner or a seasoned frogger; as a team we will all contribute valuable information that will help amphibians in our region.
-In the process, you will find that this is a fun way to spend time with friends and family.
+Our group is comprised of ordinary citizens, citizen scientists, and formally trained scientists who share a strong environmental ethic and a love for frogs.
+It doesn't matter if you are a beginner or a seasoned frogger; as a team we will all contribute valuable information that will help amphibians in our region.
+In the process, you'll find that this is a fun way to spend time with friends and family.

 Click the button below to learn more or to get involved as a frog monitor.

 All across Illinois, citizen scientists are monitoring butterflies and providing scientists with critical data that paints a picture of where butterflies are thriving and how populations and habitats are changing.

 The Nature Museum’s Illinois Butterfly Monitoring Network (IBMN) is an award-winning citizen science program to assess the long-term effects of ecosystem restoration activities on animals.
 These results assist land managers in more effective conservation of Illinois butterflies.